 This vacuum's storing capabilities are quite good.
 Thanks to the removable hose, you can place this canister vacuum in several different ways to help save space.
 The automatic cord management is also very convenient - there's a button you can press that retracts the cable back into the body of vacuum without having to hold it down.

 This vacuum has a good dirt compartment.
 While the volume isn't specified by the manufacturer, we found the canister holds 0.26 gallons (1L) of uncooked rice up to the max fill line.
-This is a bit on the smaller side, but it's still a decent size.
+This is a bit on the smaller side when compared to other canister vacuums such as the Miele Complete C3 Alize PowerLine, but it's still a decent size.

 The Dyson Cinetic Big Ball Animal has mediocre range.
 The cord length is decent, so you should be able to vacuum an entire room without needing to change plugs.
 However, the hose is on the shorter side, so there's a bit less maneuverability in harder-to-reach spots.

 This vacuum is fairly portable.
 While the vacuum itself is pretty heavy, the actual weight you feel in your hand isn't much at all.
 There's also a carrying handle on the vacuum so that you can take it from room to room more easily.
 If you're looking for a canister vacuum that's lighter and easier to carry, consider the BISSELL Zing Bagless Canister.